 We conclude the section by relating incrementalization to differentiation and furthermore to integration in calculus.

-\mypar{A systematic transformational method for incrementalization} The overall method was developed incrementally, by solving three key and increasingly harder problems, but with each next problem better understood after the previous problems were solved, and also more easily solved by reducing to the previous problems, giving increasingly greater incrementality.
+\mypar{A systematic transformational method for incrementalization} The overall method was developed incrementally, by solving three key and increasingly harder problems, giving increasingly greater incrementality.
+Each next problem was better understood after the previous problems were solved, and was also more easily solved by reducing to the previous problems.

 The key idea for solving all three problems is exactly to analyze and transform \m{f(x\oplus y)}---expanding it and separating computations that depend on \m{x} from those that depend on \m{y}, and then storing and reusing values that were computed on \m{x}.